gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 Each member acted as a full-stack developer with specialties in particular areas.

 **Alex Digpal-Race** was involved in:
-- Scrum master: lead the scrum ceremonies, reviewed how sprints had gone.
+- Scrum master: led the scrum ceremonies, reviewed how sprints had gone.
 - Backend: created the server, models, food seeder and RESTful API used.
 - Frontend: created the search service, models, and contributed to search component logic, main page logic, stats page logic and message service.
 - DevOps: integrated project with docker.